MariamAwujoola/Project-Management-and-Employee-Productivity/README.md

    ### DAX Calculations
    - Total Billable Revenue was computed as the sum of billable hours multiplied by the hourly rate, totaling $279.22k.
    - Average Productivity was measured as total hours worked divided by the employee count, yielding a productivity rate 101.36%
-   - Total Overdue Hours across departments amounted to 10k hours, indicating significat project delays.
+   - Total Overdue Hours across departments amounted to 10k hours, indicating significant project delays.

      ### Dashboard Insights